-This 10.1-inch display comes with a ton of acronyms: it’s an HDMITFTLCDIPS display.
+This capacitive touch, 10.1-inch display comes with a ton of acronyms: it’s an HDMITFTLCDIPS display.

 The TFT LCD IPS (thin-film transistor liquid crystal display with in-plane switching) means the display is super-bright and beautifully crisp with a wider viewing angle than standard TN TFT displays.

 May 12, 2021